BlackFoundryCom/black-renderer/README.md

 ## Install / Setting up an environment

-Have Python 3.7 or higher installed, preferably from [python.org](https://www.python.org)
+Have Python 3.7 or higher installed.

 Open Terminal.